Off-Nadir Delta

 Is the satellite data free?

-The underlying data — Sentinel-1, Sentinel-2, VIIRS, and NASA FIRMS — comes from free and open programmes (ESA Copernicus and NASA).
+The underlying data — Sentinel-1, Sentinel-2, NISAR, VIIRS, and NASA FIRMS — comes from free and open programmes (ESA Copernicus, NASA, and the NASA-ISRO NISAR mission).
 Browsing events and the map is free; tokens are only spent when you load satellite imagery tiles or run analysis.

 What is the difference between Sentinel-1 and Sentinel-2?